98% Success Rate

-We will be staying at Hotel Moonlight, a 3-star hotel in Kathmandu (2 nights), standard teahouses during trekking (9 nights) and tents when climbing (4 nights).
+We will be staying in Yatri Suites & Spa or similar in Kathmandu (2 nights), standard teahouses during trekking (9 nights) and tents when climbing (4 nights).
 Most teahouse accommodations will only have shared toilet facilities.
-For tent accommodations, a 4 season sleeping bag and foam mattress will be provided.
+For tent accommodation, foam mattress will be made available.
 In climbing sections, toilet facilities will be provided with necessary natural preservation.
 All accommodations are on twin-shared basis.
-However, a single room will be provided on request and by paying a single supplement of USD 350.
+However, a single room will be provided on request and by paying a single supplement of USD 380.
 Also, understand that there are several places that do not allow single room accommodation.
 On paying single supplement, you will get a single room in Kathmandu but sometimes it is feasible only up to Namche Bazaar.

 All our published dates are guaranteed departures.
 If the dates don’t match with your travel plans, we are more than happy to create your desired date.
 Let us know what kind of trip you are looking for and our travel experts will help plan your tailor-made trips in your dream destination.

 Late (but better than never!) review for the April 10-25, 2017 Island Peak expedition.
 Superb experience in every way, from experiential, logistic, value standpoint.
 I would highly recommend Himalayan Glacier for any high altitude trekking, novice mountaineering trip in Nepal that they offer.
 Would pick them if I was to do it again - and for future climbs.